danmbrown/city-of-whispers/Moves - October Backup.md

 > Says Donatella, "You think you know so much.
 My love for Arvel is long buried.
 I will tell you the location, but for your impudence, we will split the treasure 70-30."

 ### Reveal a Secret
 When you reveal a secret to someone, mark Heat.
-If the secret is about the person you're talking to, **mark the connection.
+If the secret is about the person you're talking to, **mark the secret** and **lose the Tie** with them.

 - With a Social Interaction Move, resolve the original move, but they may pick one additional Reaction from the list below.
 - In other circumstances, they may pick one Reaction from the list below.